-- What level of service do they provide and how much do their services cost? - Does this person have the training and energy to sell my home or is real estate their side hustle? - Does this person seem the capable of giving me hard advice that we need to hear even if I do not want to hear it?
+- What level of service do they provide and how much do their services cost? - Does this person have the right skills needed to sell my home or is real estate their side hustle? - Does this person seem capable of giving me hard advice that I need to hear even if I do not want to hear it?